 Class attendance is an integral part of the educational experience.
-Individual instructors set the attendance requirements for their classes.
+Individual instructors set the attendance requirements for their classes, as outlined in the course syllabus.
 The student is responsible for missed class work and for arranging with the instructor to make it up.